-The Audit Committee was comprised of four directors in 2012, all of whom are independent as defined by NASDAQ Rule 5605.
+The Audit Committee was comprised of three directors, all of whom are independent as defined by NASDAQ Rule 5605.
 In addition, Mr. Lunger has been designated by the Board as "Audit Committee Financial Expert" under applicable rules and regulations of the SEC.
 The Audit Committee operates under a written charter adopted by the Board.
 This charter is reviewed at least annually by the Audit Committee and the Board and amended as determined appropriate.